sseefried/myst-question-tree/doc/bug-log.markdown

 ## Further actions

-We should also add a rake task to check and fix the question tree.
+[X] Add a rake task to check and fix the question tree.
+It can be invoked with:
+% rake myst:remove_illegitimate_response_children

 We should also start doing daily backups of the database as losing data like this is unacceptable.